 Sawyer Cellars was founded by Charles and Joanne Sawyer in 1991 with their first vintage, 120 cases of a Cabernet Sauvignon.
 Charles is the former owner of a company that bears his namesake, Sawyer Gas based in Jacksonville, Florida (now part of the national AmeriGas Company).
 This sizable company was involved in a number of propane applications including providing propane for both residential and commercial uses across a diversity of applications.
-Such was Charles’s contributions to the propane industry, that he was inducted into the LP Gas Hall of Fame (yes there is such a thing – and its run by the publication of the same name (serving the propane industry).
+Such was Charles’s contributions to the propane industry, that he was inducted into the LP Gas Hall of Fame as the class of 2014 (yes there is such a thing – and its run by the publication of the same name, serving the propane industry).

 Charles and Joanne first visited the Napa Valley in 1984 – they met wine maker Brad Warner at a social event in the late 1980’s.
 Brad was working at Robert Mondavi winery at the time.
 Both men bonded over a shared passion for wine.
 Brad recalls early after he had met Charles both he and the Sawyers were attending the annual Napa Valley Wine Auction at Meadowood in St. Helena when a highly usual lot came up for auction.
 It was a 27 Liter bottle of a rare Robert Mondavi produced sparkling wine that was hand painted by Margrit Mondavi.
 Brad encouraged Charles to bid on it – which he did.

 Charles became more intrigued with wine and in 1994 purchased an estate in Rutherford from long time Napa Valley growers, the Yaeger family.
 Charles intended to sell grapes to area wineries – as vines were already planted on site.
 There was no winery built – just an old barn dating from the 1930’s.
 After selling their grapes for the 1994 harvest, the following year Brad suggested they make wine from the second crop (which was under no contract).